4.8 Strategy Discussions and Section 47 Enquiries

 Checks should be completed on a parent who assumes the care of a child during a Section 47 Enquiry.

-In most cases, parents should be enabled to participate fully in the assessment and enquiry process, which must be explained to them verbally and also in writing by providing the Surrey SCB booklet 'Families' Guide to Child Protection'.
+In most cases, parents should be enabled to participate fully in the assessment and enquiry process, which must be explained to them verbally and also in writing by providing the Surrey SCP booklet 'Families' Guide to Child Protection'.
 If a parent has a specific communication difficulty or English is not their first language, an interpreter should be provided.
-Copies of the booklet can be translated into the family's first language via a request to the Professional Advisor, Surrey Safeguarding Children Board
+Copies of the booklet can be translated into the family's first language via a request to the Professional Advisor, Surrey Safeguarding Children Partnership

 Consideration should be given to the capacity of the parents to understand the information in a situation of anxiety and stress.